AstroEldravn/flipper-firewall-gpio-killswitch/README.md

 A **hardware‑first**, **firmware‑agnostic** killswitch you can toggle from *anything* that outputs **3.3 V HIGH** — works great with **Flipper Zero** no matter which firmware you run.
 Use it to cut **power**, **USB data**, or an **Ethernet pair** in panic or policy‑driven scenarios.

+DISCLAIMER: Yo, I'm not responsible if you destroy some shit by accident.
+Have fun and be careful.
+Test this on equipment that's deprecated or no longer useful.
+Not to be used maliciously.

 > TL;DR — Wire 3V3/GND/SIG to our little board.
 Flip a GPIO (from Flipper, reed switch, USB‑UART, or Raspberry Pi) and the target link dies.

 ---